wiechu/apache2buddy/README.md

 If the md5sums or sha256sums do not match, then changes have been made and its untested, so do not proceed until they match.

+# Special Note

+Even if the md5sums and sha256sums match, remember youre still running arbitrary code on YOUR SERVER, AS ROOT, thats quite a dangerous proposition, so please do check the code, its YOUR responsibilty to make sure this doesnt break your systems, run it in a test environment first, sandbox it, test it thoroughly before you run it on your live systems, PLEASE!, I beg you!

+# Risk Factors

+- Running arbitrary code as root (Dangerous)
+- Compromised script could result in root level compromise of your server
+- Runaway processes doing not what they are supposed to (this actually happened in testing, thankfully all of the known exceptions have been caught)

+# The apache2buddy.pl domain

 This tool has its own domain, that redirects to the raw script in the master branch:

         apache2buddy.pl => https://raw.githubusercontent.com/richardforth/apache2buddy/master/apache2buddy.pl

 Be sure to specify the -L switch when curling and perling.

+# About, and heritage information

 apache2buddy.pl is a reporting tool and onetime run dashboard for assisting with tuning and troubleshooting apache webservers.